cslarsen/csl.name/source/_posts/2017-11-08-python-jit.md

 return address off the stack and jump to it with RETQ.
 At this level, it's easy to imagine how one could implement [continuation-passing style][cps].

-Note that the the constant `0xdeadbeefed` is in little-endian format.
+Note that the constant `0xdeadbeefed` is in little-endian format.
 We need to remember to do the same when we patch the code.
 (By the way, a good mnemonic for remembering the word order is that little endian means "little-end first").

 We are now ready to put everything in a Python function.